-- a) All documentation about special needs and disability included in a pupil's record is transferred securely between Schools. - b) The SENDCo deals with specific enquiries. - c) Additional induction days or meetings in the Summer Term will be arranged as required for all pupils with SEND and vulnerability factors. - d) The records of pupils who leave at the end of Year 11 are kept and stored securely in School. - e) Documentation relevant to the last review is forwarded to Post-16 placements.
+- a) All documentation about special needs and disability included in a pupil's record is transferred securely between Schools. - b) The SENDCo deals with specific enquiries. - c) Additional induction visits or meetings in the Summer Term will be arranged as required for pupils with SEND and vulnerability factors. - d) The records of pupils who leave at the end of Year 11 are kept and stored securely in School. - e) Documentation relevant to the last review is forwarded to Post-16 placements. - f) The SENDCo will arrange for the transfer of SEND records to their new placements for pupils who transfer to other schools outside of usual transition points.